aspose-html-cloud/aspose-html-cloud-dotnet/docs/OcrApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: multipart/form-data, application/zip
+ - **Accept**: text/html, application/zip

  <a name="GetRecognizeAndTranslateToHtml"></a>
 # **GetRecognizeAndTranslateToHtml**
-> AsposeStreamResponse GetRecognizeAndTranslateToHtml(name, srcLang, resLang, storage, folder)
+> StreamResponse GetRecognizeAndTranslateToHtml(name, srcLang, resLang, storage, folder)

 Recognize text content from the source image file by its name from default or specified storage, and create an HTML document translated to the specified language.